ericodle/Open-Danio/README.md

 Install [Python3](https://www.python.org/downloads/) on your computer.

-If you have Python installed but you don't know the version, enter this into your computer's command line interface (terminal, control panel, etc.):
+Enter this into your computer's command line interface (terminal, control panel, etc.) to check the version:

   ```sh
   python --version